Chief Civil DeputyFull Time

 Position: Chief Civil Deputy

-Employment Type: Full-time (40 hours/week); FLSA Exempt; Benefits Apply
+Location: Sheriff’s Office Employment Type: Full-time (40 hours/week); FLSA Exempt; Open Until Filled

 Brief Duties and Responsibilities: Pursuant to the Revised Code of Washington, the Chief Civil Deputy is an unclassified service appointed position of the Sheriff.
 The Chief Civil Deputy is a Command staff officer whose duties shall include serving and executing, according to law, all process, writs, precepts, and orders, issued by lawful authority.
 The Chief Civil Deputy supervises, coordinates, and manages the programs, activities, and personnel within the Administrative Services Division of the Sheriff’s Office and coordinates activities with other Sheriff’s Office Divisions, County departments, and outside agencies.
 The Chief Civil Deputy assumes management responsibility for all services and activities of Administrative Services Division.
 The Chief Civil Deputy works as an integral member of the Sheriff’s Office Command Staff management team in a multifaceted capacity of financial planning, coordination, monitoring, and evaluation of projects and business office operations.
 The Chief Civil Deputy provides highly responsible and complex administrative, enforcement, and operational support to the Undersheriff and Sheriff.